Honeymoon Lane (musical)

 Honeymoon Lane was a popular Broadway musical by Eddie Dowling, who wrote the book and also starred with music by James F. Hanley.
 The musical was a big success and ran for nearly a year from 20 September 1926 at the Knickerbocker Theatre on Broadway.
-Among the cast was Kate Smith.
+Among the cast was Pauline Mason as Mary Brown, Eddie Dowling as Tim Murphy, Al Sexton as Ted Kleinze, and Kate Smith.
 The play was made into a film of the same name with Dowling again starring in 1931.